---

 #### Block-level gas accounting

-At block level, instead of tracking a single `gas_used` counter, we keep track of two counters, one for `state_gas` and one for `regular_gas`:
+At block level, instead of tracking a single `gas_used` counter, we keep track of two counters, one for `state-gas` and one for `regular-gas`:

 ```python

-tx_state_gas = intrinsic_state_gas + tx_output.execution_state_gas_used
+tx_state_gas = tx_output.execution_state_gas_used

-block_output.block_regular_gas_used += max(tx_regular_gas, calldata_floor_gas_cost)
+block_output.block_regular_gas_used += tx_regular_gas

 block_output.block_state_gas_used += tx_state_gas